 He opened a door through which thousands of other Black accountants would eventually pass.

-With 2021 marking the 100th anniversary of Cromwell’s landmark achievement, various organizations have come together to announce a year-long national awareness campaign that recognizes Black CPAs in the U.S. and pushes for greater progress to be made in achieving diversity, inclusion, and equity in the CPA profession —but not without trials and tribulations.
-Black CPAs account for less than 1 percent of all CPAs in the U.S., according to estimates by the National Association of Black Accountants.
+With 2021 marking the 100th anniversary of Cromwell’s landmark achievement, various organizations have come together to announce a year-long national awareness campaign that recognizes Black CPAs in the U.S. and pushes for greater progress to be made in achieving diversity, inclusion, and equity in the CPA profession.
+Following Cromwell, it took a staggering 45 years for the first 100 Black accountants to be licensed as CPAs.
+While there has been progress, it has been slow.
+In 2019, an AICPA survey found, that among all CPA firms that responded to the survey, only 2% of CPAs were Black.

 ORGANIZING PARTNERS